-Depending on the severity of local weather you experience, you may need to consider reapplying a coat or two of paint or outdoor timber sealant to the roof every 6 months to a year to help your pollinator house stay dry.
+Depending on the severity of the local weather you experience, you may need to consider reapplying two coats of paint especially to the roof every 6 months to a year to help your pollinator house stay dry.

 It is important to note, that like all hives, your pollinator house will require maintenance to ensure that it is safe and habitable for your solitary nesting visitors.

 Just as beekeeping practices vary depending on location, so too will the maintenance required for your pollinator house be dependent on local conditions.